How to apply

 - Research is specifically and directly relevant to Māori and Māori are involved in the design and/or undertaking of the research.

-- The work typically contributes to Māori (e.g., iwi / hapū, organisations) aspirations and outcomes.
+- The work typically contributes to Māori (for example, iwi / hapū, organisations) aspirations and outcomes.

 d.
 Māori-centred research

-- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (e.g. through frameworks, models, methods, tools, etc.).
+- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (for example, through frameworks, models, methods, tools, etc.).

 - Kaupapa Māori research is a key focus of the project.